PeterHuberSg/WpfWindowsLib/README.md

  There are 3 columns.
-The first shows controls with no data, the second controls with no data, but the user has to fill in some data because they are required for saving (note the different background color) and the third column shows control with some initial data.
+The first shows controls with no data, the second controls with no data, but the user has to fill in some data because they are required for saving (note the different background color) and the third column shows controls with some initial data.

 The Save button gets only enabled once the user has entered some data for